 This function handles the challenge response from the WebAuthn server

 after the user successfully authenticated with their username

 During FIDO2 authentication, the user now needs to prove that they own the private key they registered by providing an assertion, which is retrieved from the YubiKey.

-The function then builds a getAssertionRequest based on the WebAuthnAuthenticateBeginResponse and calls fido2Service.execute(getAssertionRequest) to retrieve the credential (from the YubiKey) generated during registration with a signature included.
+The function then builds a getAssertionWithClientDataHash based on the BeginWebAuthnAuthenticationResponse and calls AssertOnKeyAuthenticationResponse to retrieve the credential.

-This function is the callback from fido2Service.execute(getAssertionRequest) which is the response from the YubiKey and passes those results to the WebAuthn server for validation.
+This function finalizeWebAuthnAuthentication is the callback function based on the response from the YubiKey and passes those results to the WebAuthn server for validation.

 Once the server responds OK, we are now authenticated.

 In addition to the registration and authentication functionality, the demo also provides examples for handling PIN verification when user verification is required during registration or authentication.

 I hope this provides a good starting point for you to implement WebAuthn on iOS for multi-factor authentication.